Yash-Vijay29/Yash-Vijay29.github.io/_posts/2025-6-10-Guide-to-YOLOX.md

 ---
 layout: post
-title: Guide to Fine-tuning yolox (COCO-JSON)
+title: Guide to Fine-tuning YOLOX (COCO-JSON)
 subtitle: My 3 days of suffering so you dont
-cover-img: /assets/img/python1.jpg
+cover-img: /assets/img/python2.png
-thumbnail-img: /assets/img/pythonlogo.png
+thumbnail-img: /assets/img/CV.png
-share-img: /assets/img/python1.jpg
+share-img: /assets/img/python2.png
 tags: [YOLOX]
 author: Yash Vijay
 ---
-## Setting up the enviroment
+## Setting up the environment
 I suggest you use conda because I had to run it on python 3.7.12!
 Newer python versions may work but then you would have to tweak requirements.txt and all.
 For Windows or Mac Search up how to.
 Personally I use linux (Fedora) and